GluuFederation/docs-gg-prod/docs/source/plugin/gluu-uma-pep.md

 !!!
 Important
     During plugin configuration, **GG UI** provide facility to create new OP Client when you set **oxd id blank**.
 But if you are using **Kong Admin API** then you need to use existing client credentials.

+!!!
+Important
+    konga.log shows the equivalent curl command that is all the request to Kong API and OXD API made by Konga GUI.
+You can use this curl command for automate the configuration instead of using the web interface.

 ### Enable plugin on Service